vuecine21/sitemap-generator/docs/intro.md

 <img src="docs/prompt.png" alt="permissions" />

 When you use use the extension to crawl some domain for the first time you should see the above prompt.
-The permissions are required for the sitemap generation to be successful, so make sure you choose 'Allow'.
+The permissions are required for the sitemap generation to be successful, so make sure you choose `Allow`.

 What the prompt says: **Read and change your data on (some website)**